PHIUS, Best Multifamily and Best Affordable Housing project, 2016

-Village Centre is a 54,000 SF, 48-unit affordable housing project designed to be one of the largest passive house developments in the country.
-Located on a former brownfield site previously occupied by the State Street School, the three-story complex is Passive House US (PHIUS+) Certified, and is currently the 2nd largest passive house in the US and largest in a cold climate.
-The project was also awarded Best Multifamily and Best Affordable Housing project by PHIUS in 2016.
+Village Centre is a 48-unit affordable housing project and one of the largest passive house developments in the United States.
+Located on a former brownfield site previously occupied by the State Street School, the three-story complex is Passive House US (PHIUS+) Certified, and is currently the 2nd largest passive house in the country and largest in a cold climate.

-Thornton Tomasetti was the Passive House Consultant responsible for ensuring that the project meets the stringent energy performance criteria to achieve certification, which includes specific guidelines for the building envelope such as peak heat load, primary energy demand and airtightness.
+- We helped ensure that the project met the stringent Passive House energy performance criteria to achieve certification, which includes specific guidelines for the building envelope such as peak heat load, primary energy demand and airtightness.
 The project achieved a source energy use intensity of 50 kbtu/sf/yr and estimated to be over 60 percent more energy efficient than a code building.